ros2/demos/quality_of_service_demo/README.md

 This demo shows how to get a notification when a subscription loses a message.

 This feature is not available in all RMW implementations.
-`rmw_cyclonedds_cpp` and  `rmw_connextdds` do support this feature.
+`rmw_zenoh_cpp`, `rmw_cyclonedds_cpp` and  `rmw_connextdds` do support this feature.
-CycloneDDS partially implements the feature and it only triggers the event under some limited circumstances, thus it's recommended to try the demo with Connext.
+CycloneDDS partially implements the feature and it only triggers the event under some limited circumstances, thus it's recommended to try the demo with Connext or `rmw_zenoh_cpp`.

 In one terminal, run a listener
 ```